 Intimacy important at all ages

 Although there are certainly more cases of ED in the 80-year-old population than in the 30-year-old population, ED is not a normal part of the aging process.
-Dr. Siegel says it is just as important to diagnose and treat this condition no matter what age.
+Dr. Eisenberg says it is just as important to diagnose and treat this condition no matter what age.

 “The idea that it is a natural part of aging implies that is should be accepted and not treated in older men,” he says.
 “The reality is that intimacy is just as important in an older couple as it is in a younger one, and treating ED allows that intimacy to continue.”

 A European study found that roughly 2 percent of men in their 30s have ED, and this gradually increases to more than 50 percent of men over 80.
-“I tend to see men come to the office for ED in their 40s,” says Dr. Siegel.
+“I tend to see men come to the office for ED in their 40s,” says Dr. Eisenberg.
 “But men with other diseases or health issues can show symptoms of ED at an earlier age.”

 The health issues strongly related to erectile dysfunction include: